Introduction: Spring Reverb Installation for Acoustic Guitar

 - Wooden plug with dowel

 I am selling a kit with a preassembled plug and the spring I used for this project on Reverb.com.
 If you purchased the kit you can skip step 5, "prepare the plug".
+Using the spring from my kit will also spare you the process of playing Goldilocks until you find just the right size/tension and sound.

 Step 1: Selecting a Guitar